Toyota's Verso is a 7-seat compact MPV you can depend on. Jonathan Crouch checks out the improved version.

 Ten Second Review

 What do people look for in a compact, seven-seater mini-MPV for the family?
 Good build quality, neat packaging, a versatile seating system, a reputation for reliability and a choice of frugal engines?
-Toyota's Verso certainly ticks all those boxes, especially with its efficient 1.6-litre diesel powerplant and extended connectivity options.
+Toyota's improved Verso certainly ticks all those boxes, especially with its efficient 1.6-litre diesel powerplant and extended connectivity options.

 Slowly but surely, Toyota's product range is becoming more desirable.
 Not only the sporty niche models but also the more practical cars in the line-up - like this one, the Verso MPV.